Deterministic Discrete Denoising: Experiments

 \subsection{Categorical-Valued Image Generation}

 We apply our herding-based algorithm to image generation, following the experiments of D3PM \citep{Austin2021NeurIPS} and UDLM \citep{Schiff2025ICLR}.
-While pixel values are ordinal by nature, they are treated as discrete categorical variables for the purpose of evaluating generative performance.
-Namely, the forward uniform noising process assigns equal probability to transitions to neighboring and distant pixel values alike.
+While pixel values are ordinal by nature, they are treated as discrete categorical variables in this experiment.
+Specifically, the forward uniform noising process assigns equal probability to transitions to neighboring and distant pixel values alike, which results in suboptimal performance compared to other noising processes.
+Accordingly, this experiment is intended only to demonstrate the improvements due to the derandomization.

-The dataset is discretized CIFAR-10 \citep{CIFAR-10}, where the pixel intensities of the $32\times 32$ RGB images are discretized to 8-bit integer values.
+We use the discretized CIFAR-10 dataset \citep{CIFAR-10}, where the pixel intensities of the $32\times 32$ RGB images are discretized to 8-bit integer values.
 The model is based on a U-Net architecture \citep{Ronneberger2015MICCAI}, which is identical to that used in \cite{Schiff2025ICLR}.
 For evaluation, we computed Fr\'echet inception distance (FID) \citep{Heusel2017NeurIPS} and inception score (IS) \citep{Salimans2016NeurIPS} on 50,000 generated samples, using the PyTorch evaluation code \footnote{Available at \url{https://github.com/w86763777/pytorch-image-generation-metrics}} with a pretrained Inception v3 model \citep{Szegedy2016CVPR}.

-From the evaluation results shown in Table \ref{tab:CIFAR-10}, we confirm that the trained unconditional UDLM model and conditional UDLM model (D-CFG with $\gamma=1$) reproduce the published values nearly identically.
-The proposed herding-based denoising consistently outperforms stochastic denoising in both FID and IS across all cases.
+From the evaluation results in Table \ref{tab:CIFAR-10}, we confirm that the trained unconditional UDLM model and conditional UDLM model (D-CFG with $\gamma=1$) reproduce the published values nearly identically.
+The herding-based denoising consistently outperforms stochastic denoising in both FID and IS across all cases.
 Remarkably, the herding-based denoising with $T=128$ steps achieves performance comparable to that of stochastic denoising with $T=1024$ steps.